 If your internship qualifies under these factors as an unpaid internship, state and federal laws will not consider your internship to be an employment relationship that qualifies for minimum wage or overtime pay.

 If you think that your employer is violating your rights by not paying you for a so-called “internship,” you may have legal grounds to sue.
-Contact our experienced California employment lawyers at Hennig Ruiz to discuss your legal rights today.
+Contact our experienced California lawyers for wage & hour violations at Hennig Ruiz to discuss your legal rights today.
 Get a free consultation.